Animesh2k3/recipe-recommender-system/README.md

-# 🍲 AI-Powered Recipe & Nutrition Recommender
+# 🍲 Recipe and Nutrition RAG with Dietary Restrictions

 A smart recipe recommendation system that combines dietary preferences, health conditions, and AI-powered search to suggest personalized recipes.